Elmet Farmhouse Luxury Yorkshire holiday cottage

 Finalist in Welcome to Yorkshire’s 2016 White Rose Awards Special Offers

-As featured in Yorkshire Post and Yorkshire Living
+As featured in Yorkshire Post, Yorkshire Living and Manchester Evening News

 Elmet is a newly-restored 18th century Pennine hilltop farmhouse at Pecket Well near Hebden Bridge and Haworth in the heart of Brontë Country close to the Yorkshire Dales.
 Surrounded by meadows, it has spectacular views across the steep wooded valley of Hardcastle Crags towards Stoodley Pike and the ancient village of Heptonstall.